KEYFIAI/KIPS/KIPS/kip-0.md

 Each status change is requested by the KIP author and reviewed by the KIP editors.
 Use a pull request to update the status.
 Please include a link to where people should continue discussing your KIP.
 The KIP editors will process these requests as per the conditions below.

 * **Work in progress (WIP)** -- Once the champion has asked the KeyFi community whether an idea has any chance of support, they will write a draft KIP as a [pull request].
 Consider including an implementation if this will aid people in studying the KIP.
 * **Proposed** If agreeable, KIP editor will assign the KIP a number (generally the issue or PR number related to the KIP) and merge your pull request.
-The KIP editor will not unreasonably deny an KIP.
+The KIP editor will not unreasonably deny a KIP.
 Proposed KIPs will be discussed on governance calls and in Discord.
 If there is a reasonable level of consensus around the change on the governance call the change will be moved to approved.
 If the change is contentious a vote of token holders may be held to resolve the issue or approval may be delayed until consensus is reached.
 * **Approved** -- This KIP has passed community governance and is now being prioritised for development.
 * **Implemented** -- This KIP has been implemented and deployed to mainnet.
 * **Rejected** -- This KIP has failed to reach community consensus.